 WPA3-Enterprise supports three enterprise modes of operation: enterprise only mode, transition mode and 192-bit mode.
-Preference is given to WPA3-Enterprise 192-bit mode as this mode ensures no algorithms with known weaknesses are used.
+Preference is given to WPA3-Enterprise 192-bit mode as this mode ensures no cryptographic algorithms with known weaknesses are used.
 However, if any other WPA3-Enterprise modes are used then Authentication and Key Management suite 00-0F-AC:1 should be disabled (if this option is available).

-Control: ISM-1332; Revision: 3; Updated: Sep-21; Applicability: All; Essential Eight: N/A WPA3-Enterprise 192-bit mode is used to protect the confidentiality and integrity of all wireless network traffic.
+Control: ISM-1332; Revision: 3; Updated: Sep-21; Applicability: NC, OS, P, S, TS; Essential Eight: N/A WPA3-Enterprise 192-bit mode is used to protect the confidentiality and integrity of all wireless network traffic.